-Watch any team sport and you’ll notice that players aren’t just getting feedback from their coach.
+Watch any team sport and you’ll notice that players aren’t only getting feedback from their coach.
 They’re also getting support from each other.
 A pat on the back.
 A “great shot!”
 A high five.
-Team members make the effort to recognize each other’s performance.

 Here, we’ll discuss what a peer-to-peer recognition program is, why it matters, and 7 best practices for peer recognition.

 Peer recognition - sometimes known as social recognition - occurs when employees express appreciation for their colleagues.
 This can be informal, or can be built into a great recognition strategy as a peer-to-peer recognition program.

 With these programs, employees are provided the training and resources necessary to celebrate their coworkers.
 This substantially increases the amount of recognition that employees give and receive.
 Community and collaboration are strengthened by the mutual recognition, leading to a greater sense of belonging in the workplace.